THE SOUTHERN AFRICAN INSTITUTE OF MINING AND METALLURGY

 If you have any questions about this policy or do not agree with it, please contact us directly at email@example.com.

-By entering into any agreement with us, or by applying to enter any such agreement, or by registering as a member of SAIMM, or by registered for an event, you agree to the terms as set out in this policy.
+By entering into any agreement with us, or by applying to enter any such agreement, or by registering as a member of SAIMM, or by registering for an event, you agree to the terms as set out in this policy.

 COLLECTING YOUR INFORMATION